 Support for the Center for Intellectual Property is provided by donations from businesses, organizations and individuals who care about the future of U.S. innovation and creative expression.

-It is possible to fund or sponsor specific CIPU events, research and activities helps CIPU to provide more.
+Funding or sponsoring specific CIPU events, research and activities helps CIPU to provide more.
 CIPU is a tax-exempt 501(c)(3) non-profit corporation under and is registered with the New York State Charities Bureau.
 Your donation helps to support CIPU events and activities, and to provide educational services.

-Donations by credit card or check can be accepted, too.
-Please make checks payable to the Center for Intellectual Property Understanding, Inc. and mail to the address below (do not send cash):
+Donations by credit card, check or wire transfer can be accepted, too.
+Please make checks payable to the Center for Intellectual Property Understanding and mail to the address below (do not send cash):

 The Center for IP Understanding